Constantin1489/trrc/README.md

 \<br\> is a new line.
 It's because anki or ankiadderall interprets contents of a card as a HTML.
 Currently I'm working on it.

+### This software misses some characters.

+Thank you for letting me know!
+Please report the bug.

 ## TODO

 * [ ] verbose option